vmware-archive/ciborg/README.md

 At this point you will need to create a commit of the files generated or modified and push those changes to your remote git repository so Jenkins can execute the build script when it pulls down your repo for the first time.

 If you must, you can do this on a branch.
-Then later you can change the branch in lobot.yml later and rechef.
+Then later you can change the branch in ciborg.yml later and rechef.

 ## Modify recipe list

-You can modify the chef run list by setting the `recipes` key in config/lobot.yml.
+You can modify the chef run list by setting the `recipes` key in config/ciborg.yml.
 The default is:

 	["pivotal_ci::jenkins", "pivotal_ci::limited_travis_ci_environment", "pivotal_ci"]`

 Because we're using the cookbooks from Travis CI, you can look through [all the recipes Travis has available](https://github.com/travis-ci/travis-cookbooks/), and add any that you need.

-## Manually starting your lobot instance
+## Manually starting your ciborg instance

-1. Launch an instance, allocate and associates an elastic IP and updates config/lobot.yml:
+1. Launch an instance, allocate and associates an elastic IP and updates config/ciborg.yml:

-        lobot create
+        ciborg create

 2. Bootstrap the instance using the boostrap_server.sh script.
 The script installs ruby prerequisites and installs RVM:

-        lobot bootstrap
+        ciborg bootstrap

-3. Upload the contents of Lobot's cookbooks, create a soloistrc, and run chef:
+3. Upload the contents of Ciborg's cookbooks, create a soloistrc, and run chef:

-        lobot chef
+        ciborg chef

-Your lobot instance should now be up and running.
+Your ciborg instance should now be up and running.
 You will be able to access your CI server at: http://&lt;your instance address&gt;/ with the username and password you chose during configuration.
-Or, if you are on a Mac, run `lobot open`.
+Or, if you are on a Mac, run `ciborg open`.
 For more information about Jenkins CI, see [http://jenkins-ci.org](http://jenkins-ci.org).

 ## Custom Chef Recipes

 If you need to write your own chef recipes to install your project's dependencies, you can add a cookbooks directory to the root of your project.
-Make sure to delete the cookbook_paths section from your lobot.yml (to use the default values), or add ./chef/project-cookbooks to the cookbook_paths section.
+Make sure to delete the cookbook_paths section from your ciborg.yml (to use the default values), or add ./chef/project-cookbooks to the cookbook_paths section.

 So, to have a bacon recipe, you should have cookbooks/pork/recipes/bacon.rb file in your repository.